awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark-example1.md

   val model = estimator.fit(trainingData)
   ```

   You pass the input `DataFrame` as a parameter\.
-The model does all the work of training the model and deploying it to Amazon SageMaker\.
-For more information see, [Integrate Your Apache Spark Application with Amazon SageMaker](apache-spark.md#spark-sdk-common-process)\.
-In response, you get a `SageMakerModel` object, which you can use to get inferences from your model deployed in Amazon SageMaker\.
+The model does all the work of training the model and deploying it to SageMaker\.
+For more information see, [Integrate Your Apache Spark Application with SageMaker](apache-spark.md#spark-sdk-common-process)\.
+In response, you get a `SageMakerModel` object, which you can use to get inferences from your model deployed in SageMaker\.

   You provide only the input `DataFrame`\.
 You don't need to specify the registry path to the k\-means algorithm used for model training because the `KMeansSageMakerEstimator` knows it\.

-+ Calls the `SageMakerModel.transform` method to get inferences from the model deployed in Amazon SageMaker\.
++ Calls the `SageMakerModel.transform` method to get inferences from the model deployed in SageMaker\.

   The `transform` method takes a `DataFrame` as input, transforms it, and returns another `DataFrame` containing inferences obtained from the model\.